Washington Solar – Everything You Need to Know

 For the same 5kW installation above, if you took out a fairly standard 15-year loan with 5% interest to finance your solar installation, you’d be looking at a total cost to go solar of $19,849 ($11,444 install cost + $8,405 in interest).

-Let’s take a look at another loan with better terms.
+For example, let’s take a look at another loan with better terms.
 Washington’s Clark Public Utilities offers 7-year loans with a 3.5% interest for solar installations that cost between $10k and $30k.
-If you financed that 5kW installation with this loan, you’d add just $2,560 in interest and see a positive savings of $3,422 after 25 years.
+If you financed that 5kW installation with this loan, you’d add just $2,560 in interest and see a net savings of $7,750 after 25 years – not too far away from the cash savings!

 This just illustrates the fact that, with solar loans, it’s all about the details!
 Be sure to shop around.
 Talk to a few banks, credit unions, installers, and even your utility company to see what they offer and what their terms are.